doughahn/unofficial-opf-guides/docs/organized-play/PFS/pfs-benchmarks.md

 1. I bring my full sheets, prepared for an audit.
 1. I can explicate abilities and math if the GM asks.

-As for fellow players, I expect them to have built upon all of the above with basic knowledge of their opwn spells and abilities; for example, knowing how [Incapacitation](https://2e.aonprd.com/Traits.aspx?ID=93) works, how [Counteracting](https://2e.aonprd.com/Rules.aspx?ID=371) works, and to remember to use key skill feats like [Foil Senses](https://2e.aonprd.com/Feats.aspx?ID=785) effectively.
+As for fellow players, I expect them to have built upon all of the above with basic knowledge of their own spells and abilities; for example, knowing how [Incapacitation](https://2e.aonprd.com/Traits.aspx?ID=93) works, how [Counteracting](https://2e.aonprd.com/Rules.aspx?ID=371) works, and to remember to use key skill feats like [Foil Senses](https://2e.aonprd.com/Feats.aspx?ID=785) effectively.

 At this point I usually have some spare gold to buy some nicer consumables, or items that help shore up weaknesses (for example, most of my PCs without Darkvision end up purchasing [Goggles of Night](https://2e.aonprd.com/Equipment.aspx?ID=438) at some point between level 5 and 9).
-I invest in a [Moderate Elixir of Life](https://2e.aonprd.com/Equipment.aspx?ID=91) — it's expensive, but lower-level potioins can place you in greater danger than if you just stay down. ]]
+I invest in a [Moderate Elixir of Life](https://2e.aonprd.com/Equipment.aspx?ID=91) — it's expensive, but lower-level potions can place you in greater danger than if you just stay down.

 Finally, I try to run my turns as efficiently as possible.
-I rthink ahead about what I'm going to do, I roll my damage dice with my d20's, and I try to perform any math quickly.
+I think ahead about what I'm going to do, I roll my damage dice with my d20's, and I try to perform any math quickly.

 ## Best Practices for Any Level